khicago/markit/docs/faq.md

 ## Performance

-### How fast is MarkIt compared to other parsers?
+### How does MarkIt's performance compare to other parsers?

-Benchmark results (parsing 1MB HTML document):
+Our initial benchmarks show competitive performance when parsing HTML and XML documents:

 ```
 BenchmarkMarkIt-8           1000    1.2ms/op    512KB/op